zenzay/esphome-projects/multi-sensor/readme.md

-A multi-sensor with Temperature, Humidity, Pressure, Motion and Light sensors.
+A multi-sensor with Temperature, Humidity, Pressure, Motion and Light sensors and Automatic Light.

 Partlist: